labomb/NABU_PC_PACMAN/README.md

 For this project, I used the NABU Internet Adapter server software found [here](https://nabu.ca/downloads-nabu-internet-adapter).
 If using another server application, you may need to take a different approach.

 Copy the 000287.PAK file, along with the 000001.PAK file found in the extras folder of this repository, to the directory that you have configured as your 'local PAK folder' in the IA application.
-Be sure to configure the IA via Settings to 'Use local folder for HomeBrew' in the Source menu, and verify that the local folder set there is correct for your setup.
+Be sure to configure the IA via Settings to 'Use local folder for HomeBrew' in the Source menu, and verify that the local folder that is set there is correct for your setup.

 Assuming your NABU is connected and working properly, you should be able to restart it and subsequently see the (hopefully now familiar) main menu, or 'Cycle 1' software interface as per usual.
 Navigate to the 'Network Services' menu item, and then select 'PAC-MAN'.
 You should be good to go :slightly_smiling_face:.